-As anticipated in the Introduction, Proposition \ref{prp:mh} gives a probabilistic proof of a recent result of \cite{W06}, namely that Hahn polynomials are the Berstein-Bezier coefficients of the multivariate Jacobi polynomials.
-Remember that the Bernstein polynomials, when taken on the simplex, are essentially multinomial distributions $B_{x}(n)={|n|\choose n}x^{n}$, seen as functions of $x$.
+As anticipated in the introduction, Proposition \ref{prp:mh} gives a probabilistic proof of a recent result of \cite{W06}, namely that Hahn polynomials are the Berstein--B\'{e}zier coefficients of the multivariate Jacobi polynomials.
+Remember that the Bernstein polynomials, when taken on the simplex, are essentially multinomial distributions $B_{x}(n)=\matrix{|n|\choose n}x^{n}$, seen as functions of $x$.

-\begin{corollary} For every $d\in\mbb{N},\alpha\in\mbb{R}^{d},r\in\mbb{N}^{d}$,
+\begin{corollary} For every $d\in\mathbb{N},\alpha\in\mathbb{R}^{d},r\in\mathbb{N}^{d}$,

 where $\omega_{r}(|\alpha|;|r|)$ is given by (\ref{mhc}). \end{corollary}